nemaload/workflow-utils/README.md

 This is a set of scripts that can examine the lightsheet (and possibly lightfield?)
 HDF5 files and convert them to other formats.

+## pose-extract

+This tool analyses a pose of the captured worm and outputs a set of control points for the virtual backbone (i.e. central axis) of the worm.